DOBRO/binbo/CONTRIBUTING.md

 We actively welcome your pull requests.

 The `master` branch corresponds to the current release.
-The `develop` branch is used for development of new features that will end up in the next release.
-If you fix a bug open a pull request on `master`, if it's a new feature - on `develop`.
+The `devel` branch is used for development of new features that will end up in the next release.
+If you fix a bug open a pull request on `master`, if it's a new feature - on `devel`.

 **Note**: